Detectability of Supermassive Dark Stars with the Roman Space Telescope: Summary and Conclusions

-In this paper we showed that SMDSs candidates formed via either the capture or extended AC formation mechanism and emitting at redshifts up to $z_{emi} = 14$ could be found by RST using photometry alone.
+In this paper we showed that SMDSs candidates formed via either the capture or extended AC formation mechanism and emitting at redshifts up to $z_{\rm emi} = 14$ could be found by RST using photometry alone.
 We examined how those candidates could be differentiated from high redshift Pop~III or Pop~II galaxies, and summarized our results in this section.
 There are a number of potential signatures, including their location in color-color plots and image morphology.
-SDMSs with purely stellar spectra would appear as point objects, very bright ($L\gtrsim 10^9 L_\odot$), yet relatively cool ($T_{eff}\sim 10^4$~K) sources.
-The detection of a He~II absorption line at $\microm{0.1640}$ restframe wavelength (the He~II $\lambda$1640 line) with followup spectroscopic observations would be a clear signature of supermassive dark stars, as this feature is absent in any galactic sources.
+SDMSs with purely stellar spectra would appear as point objects, very bright ($L\gtrsim 10^9 L_\odot$), yet relatively cool ($T_{\rm eff} \sim 10^4$~K) sources.
+The detection of a He~II absorption line at $\microm{0.1640}$ restframe wavelength (the HeII $\lambda$1640 line) with followup spectroscopic observations would be a clear signature of supermassive dark stars, as this feature is absent in any galactic sources.
 The identification of supermassive dark stars would be truly remarkable, as it would imply the existence of a novel heat source powering stars, such as the DM annihilation we have studied.
 Further, such a discovery could open up the possibility of DM parameter estimations based on observed properties of dark stars.
+In contrast, whenever nebular emission becomes significant for SMDSs~\footnote{See Appendix~\ref{ap:Nebular} for a detailed discussion on what conditions have to be met for this to happen.} the differentiation between those objects and young compact galaxies dominated by zero metallicity stars would become nearly impossible.
+In turn, this could further help alleviate the ``too many too massive too soon'' mystery posed by the JWST data, as many of those ``galaxies'' could actually be SMDSs disguising under the veil of a nebula.